Kiguli/IMPaCT/README.md

 - Dealing with Absorbing states: [ex_load_safe](./examples/ex_load_safe)

 ## Reporting Bugs
-Please get in contact if you wish to report any bugs, we will do my best to resolve these in a timely manner.
+Please get in contact if you wish to report any bugs, we will do our best to resolve these in a timely manner.
 When contacting us, please provide as many details as you can regarding the bug: e.g. what occurred, why you think it happened, and what you think the fix would be?

 ## License
 This project is licensed under the [MIT License](./LICENSE) see the file for details.